johan-steffens/foxy/README.md

 ### Request and Response body logging

-* `LoggingFilter` now **peeks and logs the first 1 000 bytes/characters** of every
+* `LoggingFilter` peeks and logs the first 1 000 bytes/characters of every
   request and response body (UTF-8-lossy).
-  Binary or very large payloads are safe—the remainder of the stream is forwarded untouched.
+* Binary or very large payloads are safe—the remainder of the stream is forwarded untouched.
-* Please note that enabling request and response body logging will introduce additional latency to your calls
+* **Please note:** enabling request and response logging will introduce additional latency to your calls.

 ## Development Status